 Education: Master’s degree in Student Affairs/Higher Education, Social Work, Psychology or related social/behavioral science field, or related field required.

 Experience: Minimum of 5 years of experience, preferably working in a college environment.
-Previous experience in student development work, campus programming, academic support, crisis management, counseling, case management, marketing and communications preferred.
+Previous experience in student development work, campus programming, academic support and coaching, crisis management, counseling, and case management preferred.
 A commitment to promoting a proactive and interactive approach to overall student success in the college setting.
 Familiarity with social media platforms and web content development.

 Required Knowledge, Skills and Abilities: Individual must possess knowledge, skills, and ability to be able to successfully perform the essential functions of the position, or be able to explain or demonstrate how they will perform the essential functions.